 In the right concentration, cranberries help prevent E. coli, the bacteria that is usually responsible for urinary tract infections, from attaching to the lining of the bladder or urinary tract.
-This helps prevent urinary tract infections from occurring.
 Once someone has a urinary tract infection, cranberries can’t make it go away.
 They can, however, help prevent it from occurring in the first place.

 Stomach Cancer and Ulcer Prevention

 Cranberries help prevent cancer in at least two ways.
 First, they are thought to help prevent H. pylori, the bacteria largely responsible for stomach cancer and ulcers, from attaching to the lining of the stomach.
 Secondly, they contain powerful antioxidants, which means they help combat the cancer-causing properties of excess free radicals found in the body.

 Cranberries help lower blood pressure.
 They also help combat bad (LDL) cholesterol and encourage the production of good (HDL) cholesterol.

 Cranberries help prevent tooth decay and gum disease.

 The downside of cranberries is that they are so tart most people can only tolerate them if a lot of sugar has been added.
 Cranberry juice, for instance, usually contains either sugar or corn syrup and other types of juices that are naturally sweet.
 When eating or drinking cranberry products, consuming too much sugar could cause more health problems than it’s worth.

 If cranberry products are diluted with other juices, this also lowers the concentration of the beneficial nutrients found in cranberries.
 When consuming cranberry products for health reasons, be sure to talk to your healthcare provider so that you know how much of which products to eat or drink.